sguduguntla/Easy-Loop-Extension/readme.md

  - Add new weightage categories
  - Calculate final and category grades within seconds, etc.
  - Finals Grade Calculator
+ - Calculate grades for classes without categories (New!)
  - Sort grades by category, score, etc. (New!)
  - Visual customization (New!)
  - Enhance the visual appearance of Schoolloop